Teachers Assistant Resume - what to put in your resume

 - Teachers Assistants have a "hands-on" role, so do mention your experience of motivating and involving students by demonstrating activities or creating displays or special exercises, setting up special projects, or preparing equipment or exhibits.

 - Mention any specialised experience you have in certain subject areas, for instance science or math.
 Also, include experience of working with students on computers and educational software programs.

 - Your ability to recognise and evaluate student progress is important.
 Your list of duties on your resume needs to include your responsibility for observing and monitoring student behaviour and learning progress within the classroom, and reporting your observations back to the teacher or supervisor.

 - Indicate whether you were involved in assessing homework tasks and assignments, delivering tests, recording grades, etc. These duties involve a higher level of responsibility.

-- Clerical and non-instructional duties are important, as there are occasions when a Teachers Assistant will need to assist or even be wholly responsible for administrative duties, such as adding to and organizing student files, keeping health and attendance records, etc.
+- Clerical and non-instructional duties are important, as there are occasions when a Teachers Assistant will need to assist or even be wholly responsible for administrative duties, such as adding to and organising student files, keeping health and attendance records, etc.

-- Include supervisory duties in nonacademic settings, such as overseeing the students during lunch and recess breaks, or accompanying students on field trips.
+- Include supervisory duties in non-academic settings, such as overseeing the students during lunch and recess breaks, or accompanying students on field trips.

 - Be sure to introduce your personal characteristics when describing work experience.
 When referring to certain duties, you can mention that they were completed in a manner requiring sensitivity, creativity, good communication and writing skills, imagination, etc.